Compassionate Help For Social Security Disability Claims

 Christopher J. Smith, P.A., has been assisting clients with Social Security Disability Insurance (SSDI) claims since 1989.
 We have helped disabled clients from Tampa and all surrounding areas.
 We offer more than mere experience to our disabled clients.
 We provide a caring and personable office environment.

-At Christopher J. Smith, P.A. we understand the emotional trials faced by disabled individuals who are unable to work because of a physical impairment or a mental impairment.
+We understand the emotional challenges faced by disabled individuals who are unable to work because of a physical impairment or a mental impairment.
 This may well be one of the most difficult times in your life.
-The loss of income may have caused you lose your home, your car, strained relationships and damaged your self esteem.
-As a law firm, we will do everything in our power to keep you from losing out on disability benefits you deserve.
+The loss of income may have caused you to lose your home or your car, strained relationships and damaged your self-esteem.
+Don’t despair, we can help!

-If you have been denied Social Security Disability Benefits, and need to speak with an attorney regarding your claim, call our office and speak with a Tampa Social Security Disability Attorney for an honest assessment of your case.
-Social Security Disability cases are handled on a contingency basis, which means you have to pay no money up front, and an attorney’s fee is only paid if we secure benefits on your behalf.
+If you have been denied Social Security Disability Benefits and need to speak with an attorney regarding your claim, call our office and speak with our experienced attorney for an honest assessment of your case.
+Social Security Disability cases are handled on a contingency basis, which means you have to pay no money upfront, and an attorney’s fee is only paid if we secure benefits on your behalf.

 To be eligible for this benefit, a claimant must have worked long enough and paid enough into Social Security through their FICA taxes to be “insured.”
 As a general rule, if a claimant worked at least five of the last 10 years, he would be “insured” for purposes of disability insurance benefit.
 How much a claimant receives each month if found disabled and entitled to his benefit is based on how much he has “paid into” the system during his working life.